Select Page

 Getting away with shrinkage using simulated individual parameters

-If the data does not contain enough information to estimate correctly some individual parameters, individual estimates that come from the means or the modes of the individual conditional distributions are shrunk towards the same population value, which is respectively the mean and the mode of the population distribution of the parameter.
-For a parameter \(\psi_i\) which is a function of a random effect \(\eta_i\), this phenomenon can be quantified by defining the \(\eta\)-shrinkage as:
+If the data does not contain enough information to correctly estimate some individual parameters, the individual estimates coming from the means or the modes of the individual conditional distributions shrink towards the same population value (respectively the mean or the mode of the population distribution of the parameter), a phenomenon known as shrinkage.
+For a parameter \(\psi_i\) that is a function of a random effect \(\eta_i\), this phenomenon can be quantified by defining the \(\eta\)-shrinkage as:

-The “simulated individual parameters” option uses instead individual parameters drawn from the conditional distribution, simulated by the MCMC procedure.
-This method is recommended as it permits to obtain unbiased estimators that are not affected by possible shrinkage, and leads to more reliable results.
+Selecting the “Conditional distribution” option instead for the individual estimates uses individual parameters drawn from the conditional distribution, simulated using MCMC sampling.
+This method is recommended as it results in unbiased estimators that are not affected by possible shrinkage, and leads to more reliable results.
 For more details see the page Understanding shrinkage and how to circumvent it.

-In the same example, the simulated individual parameters provide much better shrinkage as can be seen below.
+In the same example, using the conditional distribution instead of the conditional mode reduces shrinkage, as can be seen below.

 Method\Parameters Tlag ka V Cl